 The official Classification took place at The Exposition Universelle de Paris.
 The event was seen as the perfect opportunity for France to display the best it had to offer for the entire world to see.
 This was what Napoléon III wanted to accomplish in 1855 with French culture and of course, the wines of France and Bordeaux..

 What happened next was, the Gironde Chamber of Commerce ordered an official classification to accompany the now famous wines of the Bordeaux appellation.
 They allowed the Wine Brokers’ Union of Bordeaux to develop the plan.
 Their efforts morphed into what we now refer to as the official 1855 Classification.
 The wines included in the Classification were all from Medoc, except for the already legendary Château Haut-Brion from Graves, which had to be included due to its world wide fame.
-To create the list, Emperor Napoleon requested the top Bordeaux negociants of the day to rank the best wines of Bordeaux in five different categories.
-While this was in theory about quality, the selling price factored heavily into which wines were ranked into their respective categories and of course, the most expensive wines were The First Growth Bordeaux Wines.
+To create the list, Emperor Napoleon requested the top Bordeaux negociants of the day to rank the best wines of Bordeaux in five different ranking categories.
+The ranking categories were called Growths.
+A wine with the ranking of First Growth was considered the best wine in Bordeaux.
+While the rankings were in theory about quality, the selling price factored heavily into which wines were ranked into their respective categories and of course, the most expensive wines were The First Growth Bordeaux Wines.
+Another way to look at this is, a First Growth is an A+, a Second Growth is an A-, a Third Growth is a B+, a Fourth Growth is a B and a Fifth Growth is a C+.
+With the exception of an A+ for the First Growths, the grades may or may not be applicable.
+But they provide you with a good idea on what the term First Growth means in relationship to the other Classified Growths of Bordeaux.

 Few changes have taken place to the now historical ranking.
 The most important change occurred in 1973 when Chateau Mouton Rothschild was elevated from Second Growth to the status of a First Growth Bordeaux wine.
 To view detailed histories, profiles,images, tasting notes and comments of the First Growth Bordeaux Wine producers, click on any of the following links.